-In southeast Minnesota, a live-wire named Alice is the star of a late-winter festival.
+In southeast Minnesota, a live-wire named Alice inspired a late-winter festival.

 Like most women who take care of small creatures, Karla Bloem splits her life into two parts: Before Alice and After Alice.